rahulkumarsah/gla-bcsc0001-2018/README.md

-## Latest Announcement : Submission for Assignment 2 is now closed.
-The results will be published by the end of this week.
+## Latest Announcement : The results for the submission of Assignment 2 have been published.

-## The codes for arrays have been uploaded again [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/codes/arrays/README.md).
+## The codes for pattern programs have been uploaded.
 New codes for loops and functions will be uploaded soon.
 Thank you for your patience.

 ____